ikostan/CodinGame/README.md

 # CodinGame puzzles and solutions

-This is my Python3 solutions for CodinGame puzzles
+Those are my Python3 solutions for CodinGame puzzles

 For more info please visit https://www.codingame.com